 At first, not many players used it due to its high cost and because this type of blade was something completely new and untested.
 Previously, everyone had been using blades made only of wood.

 Over time, more and more players adopted them.
 Practically all professional players and a large number of amateurs use composite blades today.

 Moving on to the 80s, this was another hugely important decade for the development of the sport, especially in competitive terms.

 Table Tennis in the Olympics and the Table Tennis World Cup

 Now we not only have the World Championships as the most important competition.
-In this decade, the Table Tennis World Cup was established, and table tennis was included in the Olympics.
+In this decade, the Table Tennis World Cup was established, and table tennis was finally included in the Olympics.